noms-ops/noms-command/README.rst

-**noms** is to remove the distribution of thick client libraries that try to abstract away server-side interfaces and the configurations they require, so it would defeat part of its purpose to allow rich configuration of things like default values for objects and so forth.
+**noms** is to remove the distribution of thick client libraries that try to abstract away server-side interfaces and the configurations they require, so it would defeat part of its purpose to allow rich configuration of things like default values for objects, extra (application-level) connection or protocol information and so forth.

 Implementation
 --------------